Stackclash/5e-vault/5. Mechanics/Rules/Actions.md

 A creature that is naturally sleeping, as opposed to being in a magically or chemically induced sleep, wakes up if it takes any damage or if someone else uses an action to shake or slap the creature awake.
 A sudden loud noise—such as yelling, thunder, or a ringing bell—also awakens someone that is sleeping naturally.

 Whispers don't disturb sleep, unless a sleeper's passive Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception|")) score is 20 or higher and the whispers are within 10 feet of the sleeper.
-Speech at a normal volume awakens a sleeper if the environment is otherwise silent (no wind, birdsong, crickets, street sounds, or the like"]] and the sleeper has a passive Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception|")"]] score of 15 or higher.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score is 20 or higher and the whispers are within 10 feet of the sleeper.
+Speech at a normal volume awakens a sleeper if the environment is otherwise silent (no wind, birdsong, crickets, street sounds, or the like) and the sleeper has a passive Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) score of 15 or higher.